MrFranke/use-voice-recorder/README.md

-React hook for recording users audio.
-Use MediaRecorder underhood.
+React hook for recording users' audio.

+This project is using MediaRecorder as its underhood.

 # How to use
 __See full example in [/example](https://github.com/MrFranke/use-voice-recorder/tree/master/example) folder__

-At first you need call hook with callback function.
+First you need to call hook with a callback function.
-This callback get Blob with recording audio after recording was stop.
+This callback gets Blob with a recorded audio after recording was stopped.

 Hook provide 3 methods:
 - isRecording – status of recording user media